-3.7 Accessory Interface Specification
+3.8 Accessory Interface Specification

-The Accessory Interface Specification is available to members of the Apple MFi Licensing Program (page 24).
+The Accessory Interface Specification is available through the Apple MFi Program (page 26).

 Use of some features requires accessory developers to be a member of the program and to integrate specific MFi hardware into the accessory.